1808 Info 4 for William Crompton

 Joseph Crompton Visit U 26 Shepherd Yorks, Nafferton

-William Crompton Lodger U 35 ??ie Yorks, Newbald Imbecile & lame
+William Crompton Lodger U 35 Nil Yorks, Newbald Imbecile & lame

-Joseph married married Elizabeth Clubley of Carnaby, a name frequently connected with the Crompton family, in the fourth quarter of 1881 and had started their own family.
-Joseph is still employed as a shepherd, but it should be noted that in the six year spread of his children's birth he has lived in at least four villages.
+The couple started their own family.
+Joseph was still employed as a shepherd, but it should be noted that in the six year spread of his children's births he has lived in at least four villages.

 1891 Census Sun/Mon 5/6th April 1891